 Exercise and Physical Activity:

-- Minimum of 150 minutes of cardio exercise in a week is sufficient to solve this problem.
+- A minimum of 150 minutes of cardio exercise in a week is sufficient to solve this problem.

 - You can take up walking, swimming, cycling, jogging, dancing or cross fit training.

 Here is a sample Indian diet plan after Hysterectomy surgery.
 This diet plan will not only help you in recovering fast but also in losing all the extra weight from the body.